 As you have already noticed, the situation changes from hour to hour.
 In order to provide you with timely and correct information, the BCAA has created a specific “COVID-19 (Coronavirus)” web page.
 On this page the BCAA will regularly post information related to the Coronavirus that may be useful to you.
 May we therefore ask you to consult this page regularly.

-The Belgian Civil Aviation Authority has granted some exemptions regarding COVID-19 (Coronavirus).
+The Belgian Civil Aviation Authority has granted some exemptions and approvals regarding COVID-19 (Coronavirus).

 |ACW / OPS / ATCO / CAW||licences, ratings, endorsements, certificates and attestations|